A. H. Raskin: Career

 After graduating from college, Raskin was a campus correspondent for the New York Times for some time before joining the paper as a reporter in March 1934.

 At the paper, Raskin was a labor reporter who covered many significant episodes in American labor history.
 For example, at the death of Sidney Hillman, founder and president of the Amalgamated Clothing Workers of America as well as head of the CIO-PAC and state chairman of the American Labor Party (ALP), Raskin wrote, "Mr. Hillman's death was expected to make more difficult the maintenance of the uneasy political alliance between the regular Democratic party organization and the coalition of liberal and labor groups exemplified by the CIO-PAC."
 Further, he wrote, "Hillman was the balancing wheel, keeping in line the increasingly restive Communist minority in the CIO and its group in the ALP, as well as others who were demanding political action independent of the Democratic Party."
 In effect, when Raskin predicted that the "left would likely push harder for an independent party", he predicted the expulsion of the communist-affiliated Lee Pressman and Len De Caux from the CIO as they favored the Progressive Party of Henry A. Wallace in 1948 over the mainstream CIO's support for Harry S. Truman.

 During World War II, Raskin left the paper for a time to become chief of the War Department's industrial services division.
 During his tenure, he oversaw the temporary seizure of Montgomery Ward during a labor conflict between the company's workers and the company's president and CEO, Sewell Avery.
 Raskin was discharged from the Army as a lieutenant colonel in 1946.

 After returning the New York Times, Raskin became known for his reporting on the New York newspaper strike of 1962-63.
 He became a member of the newspaper's editorial board in 1961 and assistant editor of the editorial page in 1964.
 He retired from the New York Times in 1977 and later served as editor of the Journal of International Labor Affairs, a publication of the U.S. Department of Labor.

 Personal life and death

 Raskin suffered a stroke in 1990 and died on December 22, 1993, in Manhattan, aged 82.

-His grandson is an assistant United States attorney in Manhattan.
-His granddaughter is a writer, living in Manhattan.